 In June 2015, we acquired Synageva and used a substantial portion of our cash on hand and incurred significant debt under the terms of a senior secured credit facility to finance the acquisition.
+In June 2018 we amended and restated this credit facility to, among other things, increase the amount available under the revolving credit facility from \$500.0 to \$1,000.0 and extend the maturity date of the revolving credit facility and the term loan facility to June 7, 2023.

-In addition, we have substantial contingent liabilities, including milestone and royalty obligations under earlier acquisitions and strategic transactions.
+In addition, we have substantial contingent liabilities, including milestone and royalty obligations under earlier acquisitions and strategic transactions, and we are currently engaged in disputes with certain counterparties regarding potential milestone and royalty obligations.
 Our increased indebtedness, including increased interest expense, together with our significant contingent liabilities, could, among other things: